-- 2.1 Admission to UOWCHK/CCCU is based on academic performance and other relevant criteria.
-UOWCHK/CCCU does not discriminate on the grounds of age, gender, sexual orientation, gender identity, nationality, social or ethnic origin, family status, creed, or disability.
-UOWCHK/CCCU may have to consider whether its facilities are adequate, before admitting a disabled applicant. - 2.2 To be eligible for admission to a UOWCHK/CCCU programme, the applicant must satisfy the general entrance requirements for the level of the programme as specified by the Academic Board and the programme entrance requirements, if any, or be a "mature applicant" as defined in the general entrance requirements, and be able to demonstrate aptitude and suitability for the programme. - 2.3 Meeting the entrance requirements does not guarantee admission to UOWCHK/CCCU.
-UOWCHK/CCCU's decisions on the admission of applicants are final.
+- 2.1 Admission to the College's programmes is based on academic performance and other relevant criteria.
+The College does not discriminate on the grounds of age, gender, sexual orientation, gender identity, nationality, social or ethnic origin, family status, creed, or disability.
+The College may have to consider whether its facilities are adequate, before admitting a disabled applicant. - 2.2 To be eligible for admission to the College's Higher Diploma programme, the applicant must satisfy the general entrance requirements as specified by the Academic Board and the programme entrance requirements, if any, or be a "mature applicant" as defined in the general entrance requirements, and be able to demonstrate aptitude and suitability for the programme. - 2.3 Meeting the entrance requirements does not guarantee admission to the College.
+The College's decisions on the admission of applicants are final.